Results 14,841 to 14,860 of 20985

 15-05-2013, 06:13 AM #14856

 This discussion makes me wish there was a version of Drakengard that didn't suck.
 Years ago I bought a PS2 just for this game and while I wouldn't say I was disappointed, the gameplay simply is terrible.
 In a way it's the JRPG/fantasy equivalent of Spec Ops: The Line.
-It's not a good game but it makes you think."Reason is the madness of the strongest"
+It's not a good game but it makes you think.to wound the autumnal city.

 15-05-2013, 07:47 AM #14857